 In the new year of 2013, United settled in.
 Starting February, United went on a run of 7 clean sheets in 8 games.
 There were no unexpected hiccups or shock concession of leads.
 Three points, week after week, quietly and efficiently, was the norm.
 Manchester City, on the other hand, had the periodic falter that allowed United to increase their gap at the top of the table steadily.
 Their goalkeeper, David de Gea, blossomed.
 He was increasingly confident and assured of himself at the back, seeming to have mastered the physicality of English football.
 The club endured heartbreak in the Champions League, in their tie against Real Madrid, which turned quickly on the back of Nani’s red card.
 On the domestic front, they were relentless and clinical in getting the job done.

 Van Persie himself went through a goal drought in the middle of the campaign.
 Sir Alex recollects, “I say this all the time about strikers.
 Cantona, Andy Cole: if they are not scoring, they think they are never going to score again.”
-Once the drought ended, van Persie was back to netting for fun again.
+Once the drought ended, van Persie was back to netting for fun again to the relief of United fans.
 While van Persie was the talisman on the pitch, there is no indication that he sought to be equally vocal or dominating off it.
-His manager recollects him being ‘quieter than I expected him to be.’
+The United manager recollects him being ‘quieter than I expected him to be.’
 Van Persie could simply focus on his dreams of winning trophies and scoring goals for himself.
 At Arsenal, he was a senior pro and club captain.
 Those responsibilities, along with being the main striker, might have weighed heavily.
 The Reds of Manchester had plenty of those personalities in Rio Ferdinand, Carrick, Vidic, Rooney, Evra and of course, Giggs and Scholes.
 Van Persie simply had to focus on being a committed professional and enjoy his new challenge.

 The end of the era